Daniel Bray: Children of Daniel Bray and Mary Woolverton

-The boats played a very prominent part in the attack on Trenton.
-For all time Washington crossing the Delaware will be one of the most dramatic incidents of the great struggle.
-Art has fixed it upon canvas, history has dwelt upon it.
-But few eyes beheld that little band of men risking life and health through the long nights. bringing the boats to Washington.
+Bray and the men under his command played a vital logistical role supporting the Continental Army's surprise attack on Hessian forces in the Battle of Trenton.

 A large portion of New Jersey Route 29 is named the Daniel Bray Highway in honor of Captain Bray's vital role in this critical phase of the Revolutionary War.

 In 1903 Joseph F. Folsom wrote "The Ballad of Daniel Bray", which is printed in "Patriotic Poems of New Jersey" compiled by W. C. Armstrong, and in "Historic Trenton" by Louise Hewitt.